thpongue/rockpaperscissors/docs/artifacts.md

 			- [x] bug: on connect we need to tell all the clients to re-update the others about their state
 			- [x] refreshing loses the current selection - store last selection in a cookie
 			- [x] bug: getting the current selection from the cookie should take into account which player - currently any new player who joins also gets this value
-		- [] seperate into distinct games - after a result lock out the controls for 2 seconds then reset them
+		- [] split into distinct games
+			- [] after a result lock out the controls for 2 seconds then reset them
 			- [] display a victories count
 		- [] on the side of the other player - when not connected have an overlay saying "no player connected - send them this url"
 		- [] on the side of the other player - when they are connected have an overlay saying either "waiting for your opponent to choose" or "your opponent is waiting for you to choose"
 		- [] live site